+The most affordable ADN degrees offer an inexpensive way to start a career in nursing with a 2-year Associate Degree in Nursing (ADN).
 An associate’s degree in nursing is a perfect start to a rewarding, stable career.
-Even more importantly, it’s a start to a career that doesn’t have to cost a fortune or bury students in student loans.
-Most students pursuing their ADN are paying their own way, whether at a community college, a small state college, or even a major university.
+Even more importantly, it’s a start to a career that doesn’t cost a fortune or bury students in student loans.
+Most students pursuing their ADN are paying their own way.
+These students attend community colleges, small state colleges, or even major universities.
 And in most cases, affordability is the name of the game.

 Finding cheap accredited colleges offering associate’s degrees in nursing isn’t a hard task.
 Smaller community colleges will often cost less than universities with larger campuses and more extensive degree offerings.
 The key is looking for schools that offer online course options and that don’t have a lot of overhead expenses.
 Most colleges base their tuition rates on several factors, including how much of the degree program is completed online.
 Other factors include the area in which the university is located and what other programs they offer.

 How We Ranked the Most Affordable ADN Degree Programs